Maybe I'm Amazed: Cover versions

 Faces recorded a studio version of the song in 1970 and released it as a US-only single, while a live version appeared on their 1971 album Long Player.

+Fickle Pickle covered the song in 1970 and charted two weeks in the Dutch Top 40 in March 1971 (#36).

+Jem covered the song live in the season one finale of American teen drama television series The O.C., which aired 2004.

+Joe Cocker recorded the song in 2004 for his album "Heart & Soul".

 Billy Joel covered the song for the 2014 tribute album The Art of McCartney.